Copied

 Conclusion

-You don’t need studio gear—or hours—to win with real estate videography.
-A simple sequence (script → teleprompter → captions → brand preset) helps you show up weekly, look confident, and earn trust with sellers and buyers.
+You don’t need studio gear or hours of editing to succeed with real estate videography.
+A simple workflow (script → teleprompter → captions → brand preset) helps you show up weekly, look confident, and earn trust with sellers and buyers.

 Start with one short educational video this week.
 Use BIGVU to write, record, and brand it in minutes.
 Then repeat.
 Your future clients are already watching—meet them there.